Getting Started for the Organizer

 The Library

 The Library is where you manage the audio tracks used in your sessions.
 You can upload single tracks or create multi-track recordings — for example, individual SATB parts that Lyrekos combines into one synchronized mix.
+Whenever you are recording, each participant's contribution is recorded in a separate synchronized track.
+This is quite different from what common video conferencing tools do.
+The Organizer has mixer control.

 Next Steps